Northside Boulevard Riverwall

-Northside Boulevard Riverwall is a historic public improvement located at South Bend, St. Joseph County, Indiana.
+Northside Boulevard Riverwall is a historic public improvement located at South Bend, Indiana.
 It was constructed between 1935 and 1938 by the Works Progress Administration.
 It includes a 3,360 foot long fieldstone riverwall, a fieldstone, a fieldstone grandstand, and five sets of fieldstone stairways leading to the St. Joseph River.

 It was listed on the National Register of Historic Places in 2006.